 Intermittent Fasting (IF)

-Intermittent fasting refers to the act of limiting yourself to eating within a specific time frame (6).
+Intermittent fasting refers to the practice of limiting yourself to eating within a specific time frame (6).
 These time frames differ, which is why there are numerous variations of IF.
-Before we look at these variations, let us remind you to talk to your doctor about the method you think best suits you.
+Before we look at these variations, let us remind you to talk to your doctor about the method you think best suits you, and whether fasting is safe for you at all.

-IF is a suitable weight loss method for women over 50 years because it boosts their metabolic health.
+IF can be a suitable weight loss method for some women over 50 years because it may benefit their metabolic health.
 According to WebMD, women after 50 have gone through menopause and have undergone various body changes due to menopause.

-Some of these changes include increased belly fat, glucose, and insulin levels (6).
-Fasting can improve insulin sensitivity by decreasing blood pressure, belly fat, and cholesterol levels (6).These are the major risk factors of weight gain.
+Some of these changes include increased belly fat, blood glucose, and insulin levels (6).
+Fasting may improve insulin sensitivity by decreasing blood pressure, belly fat, and cholesterol levels (6).These are the major risk factors of weight gain.

-Similarly, fasting can boost your metabolism and help you burn more calories.
+Similarly, fasting may boost your metabolism and help you burn more calories.
 There are several IF methods, and the most common ones include:

 The 16/8 Or 18/6 Method

 This is also referred to as the daily method.
-This method requires you to eat healthy foods within a six to eight-hour window every day.
-After that, you have to fast for the next 16 or 18 hours (6).
+This method requires you to eat a healthy balanced diet within a six to eight-hour window every day.
+After that, you have to fast for the next 16 or 18 hours, usually overnight (6).

 However, some people make adjustments depending on how strict they want their schedule to be.
 For example, some have an eating window of 12 hours and fast for the remaining 12 hours (6).